hvelab/building-websites-with-gitlab-es/episodes/01-introduction.md

 our browser receives and interprets this information to render and display the webpage on our screen.

-<i class="bi-alert-triangle"></i> A web developer would probably be horrified to read such a gross oversimplification,
-which is just one reason why
-web developers are not the target audience of this tutorial.
+A web developer would probably be horrified to read such a gross oversimplification, which is just one reason why web developers are not the target audience of this tutorial.